-This study has been carried out to investigate the impact of day to day changes in the meteorological parameters like rainfall, air and soil temperature; air and soil moisture on plant growth and development during each phenological stage and on final yield of cotton crop.
-For this purpose both Meteorological and phenological observations along with soil data have been monitored at each phenological stage of cotton crop, cultivated in the field of Ayub Agriculture Research Institute Faisalabad (Central Punjab) during the Kharif Seasons 2015.
-Beside this some other factors e.g., time of sowing, fertilizer intake, insecticides, and weeds removing operations and supplied irrigated water have also been studied.
-The crop accumulated 3013 heat units in 140 days during its life cycle from emergence to maturity.
+This study has been carried out to investigate the impact of day to day changes in the meteorological parameters like rainfall, air and soil temperature, air and soil moisture, sunshine duration and significant weather events on plant growth and development during each phenological stage and hence on final yield of cotton crop.
+For this purpose both Meteorological and phenological observations along with soil moisture data have been monitored at each phenological stage of cotton crop, cultivated in the field of Ayub Agriculture Research Institute Faisalabad (Central Punjab) during the Kharif Seasons 2019.
+Beside this some other factors e.g., time of sowing, fertilizer intake, insecticides, weeds removing operations and supplied irrigated water have also been studied.
+The crop accumulated 2485 heat units in 110 days during its life cycle from emergence to maturity.
+Crop was sown later than the normal time of sowing.
 Water requirement was fulfilled through flood irrigation onwards from early growth up to maturity stage.
-Crop growth and production depends upon mainly on the time of sowing, irrigation, in time use of chemicals against weeds and pest/viral attacks, variation in rainfall and heavy rain spells from flowering to maturity stages, day time rise in temperature and so on.
-This study is based upon the data collected at the field and meteorological observatory located at the Ayub Agriculture research Institute, Faisalabad.
+Crop growth and production depends upon mainly on the time of sowing, irrigation, in time use of chemicals against weeds and pest/viral attacks, variation in rainfall and heavy rain spells from flowering to maturity stages, day time rise in temperature and other meteorological parameters.
+This study is based upon the data collected at the crop field and meteorological observatory located at the Ayub Agriculture research Institute, Faisalabad.
 The study will be much fruitful in future to narrow the gap between present yield obtained and potential yield of this cultivar, being cultivated in Faisalabad and other cotton growing areas of central Punjab.
+During the Kharif season 2019, weather conditions badly affect the cotton crop and hence final yield was much reduced.